 Healthy Toddler Breakfasts

-I definitely use shortcut breakfasts with my girls and we have cereal a few times a week, but healthy toddler breakfasts are easy to change up from day to day.
-And every so often, it’s fun to make something unexpected!
-(And you can make these ahead of time and pull them out of the fridge come morning.
-Serve cold or warm for 10 seconds in the microwave if you’d like.)Print
+I definitely use shortcut breakfasts with my girls (we have cereal a few times a week), but healthy toddler breakfasts are easy to change up from day to day—and baked donuts are one that I make ahead and serve quickly.
+It’s so fun to make something unexpected and yummy!

 - 1 cup rolled oats

 - 1 teaspoon baking powder